kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 in Terminating" and blocking cluster upgrades and node drains.

-To resolve this architectural mismatch and accommodate modern deployments, we need a way for resource drivers to declare that node preparation and/or cleanup can be skipped.
+To resolve this architectural mismatch and accommodate modern deployments, we need a way for resource drivers to declare that node preparation and cleanup can be skipped.
 Bypassing these gRPC hooks directly at the `ResourceSlice` level allows vendors to deploy central-only controllers with zero worker node footprints.
 It also provides the flexibility to support mixed hardware